TwilightZebby/MooBot/README.md

 ### Other Action Command features
 - All the Action Slash Commands, with the exemption of `/sleep` and `/pummel`, include a "Return x" Button alongside their responses, allowing the specified User (NOT Role or Everyone) Target to be able to return the Action within a short (<2 minute) window.
-- All the Action Slash Commands' responses are set to *suppress* all @mentions, as a safety measure against accidental or malicious pinging
+- All the Action Slash Commands' responses are set to *suppress* all `@mentions`, as a safety measure against accidental or malicious pinging

 ## General Slash Commands